Wind In The Willows iPad app brings story to new fans

 Animators, novelists and screen writers have joined forces to design and programme the app with games and illustrations.

-Kenneth Grahame completed the story in 1908 while living in Blewbury.'New generation'
+Kenneth Grahame completed the story in 1908 while living in Blewbury.

 The iPad app features the chance to drive Toad's motor car and take a tour through Toad Hall.

 Novelist Sam North, from Dartmoor, is part of the team who have designed and coded the app.